MLLM-Tool/MLLM-Tool/README.md

 ## License Notices
-This repository is under GPL v3 License.
+This repository is under MIT License.
 Tool-LMM is a research project intended for non-commercial use only.
 One must NOT use the code of Tool-LMM for any illegal, harmful, violent, racist, or sexual purposes.
 One is strictly prohibited from engaging in any activity that will potentially violate these guidelines.